 In addition to Croft’s points, I believe expositional preaching can be an effective way to train potential preachers in the church.
 In this short essay, I would like to lay out four tips, strategies, and benefits of using the systematic preaching of Scripture to train preachers.

-Second, expositional preaching takes the guesswork out of choosing a sermon topic.
+2. Expositional preaching takes the guesswork out of choosing a sermon topic.
 When I first began to preach sermons, I was usually afforded the opportunity to preach on just a single occasion.
-Since I was only given one day to preach, I knew that I must adequately cover and complete whatever topic on which I chose to speak.
+Since I was only given one day to preach, I knew I must adequately cover and complete whatever topic I chose.
 I also thought that my sermon would probably seem somewhat random in relationship to the pastor’s regular sermons.
 Thus, topic selection proved difficult for me.
 However, incorporating an aspiring preacher into an expositional sermon series eliminates this anxiety.
 The preacher’s text is selected on the basis of the preaching schedule, and the sermon fits seamlessly into the regular preaching regiment.
 The men you are training will appreciate knowing exactly what they are going to preach about, and they will feel like they are contributing to the normal ministry of the Word in your church.